 “The mood isn’t right when you’re too far, maybe I’m making things too hard.
 Tell me that everything’s alright.
 Can you love me tonight, can you love me tonight?
 I can stand here all around the world, my pleasure, I ain’t got my eyes on other girls.
 You told me, ‘Be a better man,’ I’m tired of playing pretend.
 I didn’t listen, now I’m wishing for a second chance.
 Hit you up last night, something was different, didn’t feel too right.” – lyrics

 ‘Can You Love Me Tonight?’ tells a heartfelt tale about a young guy who wants to know if everything is alright between him and his ex-significant other.
 Apparently, the moon is out and the sun doesn’t shine when she isn’t around.
 Therefore, he wants to know if it’s possible that they can be an item again.
 Later, he tells his ex, “You say I never see your point of view, but every time you say it, I’m confused.
-Tried to communicate, I guess I feel it changed, and now I’m blocked by your friends.”
+Tried to communicate, but I guess I feel it changed, and now I’m blocked by your friends.”

 “Can You Love Me Tonight?” contains a relatable narrative, ear-pleasing vocals, and tuneful melodies.
 The likable tune possesses thudding drums, funky guitar, and groovy-bass-laden instrumentation flavored with a contemporary pop vibration and R&B undertones.
 Furthermore, “Can You Love Me Tonight?” is featured on KAIRO’s intricately crafted debut EP, entitled, “Love Letters From Houston.”
 The five-track project features the previously released singles, “Anymore Anyway,” “Someone Like You,” and “Love On TV.”